joshkraft/github-actions-for-data-scraping/DRAFT.md

 - Credentials should be securely stored in the cloud.
 - The project should be completely free.

-While Twitter does have a freely accessible API, there are some usage limits that you must adhere to.
+While Twitter does have a freely available API, there are some usage limits that you must adhere to.
 Due to the volume of data on the platform, you cannot make a request like this:

 > Get all tweets from *User X*.